CSUMB-SCD/problem_solvent/README.md

 ## CircleCI Status [![CircleCI](https://circleci.com/gh/CSUMB-SCD/problem_solvent.svg?style=svg&circle-token=9bbddaaa4310633b363982d784075154253134f2)](https://circleci.com/gh/CSUMB-SCD/problem_solvent)
 [CircleCI Link](https://circleci.com/gh/CSUMB-SCD/problem_solvent)

+## Wiki
+See our [Wiki](https://github.com/CSUMB-SCD/problem_solvent/wiki) to learn about our process.

 ## Our Strategy
 We have a Cloud9 workspace, so we can easily work on something and avoid merge conflicts.
 We also split up the tasks into backend, frontend, and deployment.
+Django also allows for separating the project into 'applications,' so we can each work on independent aspects of the project at the same time.

 # Running the App
 1. Make sure you have setup the proper environment variables (PostgreSQL, Redis, Google Auth)